tuliocastro/customers-range/README.md

 ### 1 - Bash mode

-In order to run the algorithm in a batch mode, execute the following in a terminal:
+In order to run the algorithm in a batch mode, execute the following:

     java -jar server/target/intercom-customer-finder.jar customers_example.txt